rkm0959/Inequality_Solving_with_CVP/Special_Case/README.md

 The inequality means that `Ax (mod M)` lies in the 'arc' from `L` to `R`, clockwise.

 This means that, for example, `M-5 <= Ax (mod M) <= 3` has a solution.

+Of course, you can also use `optf` function directly.
+I don't know why I named it like that but anyway...